FDA forces unproven premature birth drug Makena off market

 The FDA has been working to get the drug off the market since then, though Covis repeatedly appealed for more time to conduct further research.

-In October, the company failed to convince a panel of outside FDA advisers that the drug should stay on the market for certain women.
+In October, the company failed to convince a panel of outside FDA advisers that the drug should stay on the market for women who face higher risks of early deliveries, including Black women.

+About 10% of U.S. births come too early — before 37 weeks, raising the risk of serious health problems and even death in infants.

 “It is tragic that the scientific research and medical communities have not yet found a treatment shown to be effective in preventing preterm birth and improving neonatal outcomes,” Califf said in a statement Thursday.
+Women who have a current prescription for the drug should direct any questions to their doctor, the agency said.

 The FDA has faced pressure to crack down on unproven drugs cleared under its accelerated approval program, which since the early 1990s has allowed dozens of drugs to launch based on early results.